aces/Loris-MRI/docs/02-Install.md

 ## 2.2 Configuration

-Following a successful install, some configurations and customizations are needed on the database, LORIS and LORIS-MRI sides as outlined in the following sub-sections.
+Following a successful install, some configurations and customizations are needed and outlined in the next three sub-sections.

 ### 2.2.1 Database
 The following tables in the database need to be configured properly for the